-Before and throughout your radiotherapy treatment, you will be given opportunities to discuss your diagnosis and treatment with your healthcare team, which can include your oncology consultant, dentist, nurses, dietician, speech and language therapists and the appointment booking team.
+Before and throughout your radiotherapy treatment, you will be given opportunities to discuss your diagnosis and treatment with your healthcare team which can include your oncology consultant, therapeutic radiographers, dentist, specialist nurses, dietician, speech and language therapists and the appointment booking team.
 Please read this leaflet and share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you throughout your treatment.

 The side effects you experience when undergoing your radiotherapy treatment are dependent on the area of the head and neck you are having treated.
 Your oncology consultant and other members of your healthcare team will advise you as to any side effects that you may develop.